The BIG IDEA

 Those who trust in Jesus to forgive their sins become children of God.

-Even though we are children of God, we sometimes live like orphans because we don’t quite believe God loves and accepts us as we are.
+Even though we are children of God, we can live like orphans because we don’t believe God loves and accepts us.

-- What I want the group to know and understand: Our identity as children of God.
+- KNOW: Our identity as children of God.

-- What I want the group to experience: Joy and freedom in knowing God loves us unconditionally and that we don’t have to do things for God to earn his favor.
+- EXPERIENCE: Joy and freedom in knowing God loves us and that we don’t have to do things to earn his favor.

-Imagine you’re a child of the president of the United States.
+Imagine you’re a child of Superman.
 How would that change your life for the better?

 Allow the group to discuss.
-Help your group see that this special relationship with the president would bring incredible blessings and privileges.
+Help your group see that this special relationship with Superman would bring incredible blessings and privileges.
 That’s a small picture of the blessings and privileges we experience because of our relationship as children of God.

 2. What kind of spirit did we receive upon placing our trust in Jesus to forgive our sins?